 Although it seems outlandish that a two-millimeter weevil can save a 4.5 m (15 ft) manatee, the research is there and the story is remarkable.

-**Because the weevil introduction will require a complicated, multi-phase approach (with lots of fascinating details), we will be covering the story in three parts.
+**Because the weevil introduction will require a complicated, multi-phase approach (with lots of fascinating details), we will be covering the story in two parts.
 Stay tuned for the next sections covering the delivery, rearing, and results of the manatee saving salvinia weevil.

 The contents of this publication are the sole responsibility of Mallory Lindsay and do not necessarily reflect the views of IUCN or the European Union.